Jamesits/bin2array/README.md

   -l LINEBREAK, --linebreak LINEBREAK
                         add linebreak after every N element -L LINEBREAK_STRING, --linebreak-string LINEBREAK_STRING
-                        use what to break link, defaults to -S SEPARATOR_STRING, --separator-string SEPARATOR_STRING
+                        use what to break link, defaults to "\n" -S SEPARATOR_STRING, --separator-string SEPARATOR_STRING
                         use what to separate elements, defaults to ", " -H ELEMENT_PREFIX, --element-prefix ELEMENT_PREFIX
-                        string to be added to the head of element, defaults to 0x
+                        string to be added to the head of element, defaults to "0x"
   -T ELEMENT_SUFFIX, --element-suffix ELEMENT_SUFFIX
                         string to be added to the tail of element, defaults to none